Undergraduate Programs

 The College of Architecture offers more than $100,000 each year in scholarships to students enrolled in our degree programs.
 Click here to find out more about how to apply.

-Please visit UNL’s Admissions website to find out more information about Financial Aid.
+Please visit the Scholarships and Financial Aid website to find out more information about graduate Financial Aid

-To be considered for College of Architecture Scholarships APPLY BY February 1st.
+To be considered for College of Architecture Scholarships and Teaching Assistant positions, APPLY BY February 1st.

 Computer Policy

-All students in the College of Architecture’s Architecture, Landscape Architecture, and Interior Design programs are required to lease, purchase or have ready access to a laptop computer that meets or exceeds the specifications listed in the Computer and Software Requirements document.
+All students in the College of Architecture’s Architecture, Landscape Architecture, and Interior Design programs (UNL and UNO) are required to lease, purchase or have ready access to a laptop computer that meets or exceeds the specifications listed in the Computer and Software Requirements document.

 Apply with the Undergraduate Office of Admissions